 The current oversupply of drilling rigs in the offshore drilling market has resulted in numerous rigs being idled and in some cases retired and/or scrapped.
 We evaluate our property and equipment for impairment whenever changes in circumstances indicate that the carrying amount of an asset may not be recoverable, and we could incur additional impairment charges related to the carrying value of our drilling rigs.
 Impairment write-offs could result if, for example, any of our rigs become obsolete or commercially less desirable due to changes in technology, market demand or market expectations or their carrying values become excessive due to the condition of the rig, cold stacking the rig, the expectation of cold stacking the rig in the near future, contracted backlog of less than one year for a rig, a decision to retire or scrap the rig, or spending in excess of budget on a new-build construction project or major rig upgrade.
 We utilize an undiscounted probability-weighted cash flow analysis in testing an asset for potential impairment, reflecting management's assumptions and estimates regarding the appropriate risk-adjusted dayrate by rig, future industry conditions and operations and other factors.
 Asset impairment evaluations are, by their nature, highly subjective.
-The use of different estimates and assumptions could result in materially different carrying values of our assets, which could impact the need to record an impairment charge and the amount of any charge taken.
-Since 2012, we have retired and sold 28 drilling rigs and recorded impairment losses aggregating \$1.7 billion, including \$27.2 million recognized in 2018.
-Historically, the longer a drilling rig remains cold stacked, the higher the cost of reactivation and, depending on the age, technological obsolescence and condition of the rig, the lower the likelihood that the rig will be reactivated at a future date.
+The use of different estimates and samptions could result in materially different carrying values of our assets, which could impairment losses aggregating \$1.7 billion, including \$27.2 million recognized in 2018.
+Historically, the longer a drilling rigs and recorded impairment losses aggregating \$1.7 billion, including \$27.2 million recognized obsolescence and condition of the rig, the lower the likelihood that the rig will be reactivated at a future date.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Estimates - Property, Plant and Equipment" in Item 7 of this report and Note 3 "Asset Impairments" to our Consolidated Financial Statements in Item 8 of this report.